tdwg/vocab/documentation-specification.md

 Contributors’ names must be quoted in the following format: "FirstName Initials LastName (Affiliation)" where:

 Either one or both of FirstName and Initials must be present.
+[What about names from cultures where names do not typically follow this pattern?]

 Affiliation is the organization or group the contributor is working with in relation to this document and is OPTIONAL.